 Hafa Adai from the beautiful island of Guam.

-Please continue to pray for our health and safety, Island Baptist Church, Guam, and Micronesia.
+Please pray for our health and safety, Island Baptist Church, Guam, Micronesia, and especially for our church members to stay strong and the lockdown to be over.

 In His harvest field,